oracle/python-oracledb/doc/src/user_guide/initialization.rst

     :func:`~oracledb.init_oracle_client()` in the application.
 It must be called before any :ref:`standalone connection <standaloneconnection>` or :ref:`connection pool <connpooling>` is created.
-If a connection or pool is first created in the default Thin mode, then the Thick mode cannot be enabled.
+If a connection or pool is first created, then the Thick mode cannot be enabled.

+    All connections in an application use the same mode.

-    Once the Thick mode is enabled, all connections will be in Thick mode and you cannot go back to Thin mode.
+    Once the Thick mode is enabled, you cannot go back to Thin mode.

-If you are changing from the default Thin mode, then refer to :ref:`featuresummary` and :ref:`driverdiff` for other changes that may be needed.

-If you are upgrading a cx_Oracle application to python-oracledb, then refer to :ref:`upgrading83` for other changes that may be needed.

-You can validate the python-oracledb mode by querying the ``CLIENT_DRIVER`` column of ``V$SESSION_CONNECT_INFO`` and verifying if the value of the column begins with ``python-oracledb thk``.
-See :ref:`vsessconinfo`.

-Enabling the python-oracledb Thick mode loads Oracle Client libraries which handle communication to the database.
-The Oracle Database needs to be available, and Oracle Client libraries need to be installed separately.
+Enabling the python-oracledb Thick mode loads Oracle Client libraries which handle communication to your database.
+The Oracle Client libraries need to be installed separately.
 See :ref:`installation`.

 .. figure:: /images/python-oracledb-thick-arch.png
    :alt: architecture of the python-oracledb driver in Thick mode

    Architecture of the python-oracledb driver in Thick mode

+You can validate the python-oracledb mode by querying the ``CLIENT_DRIVER`` column of ``V$SESSION_CONNECT_INFO`` and verifying the value of the column begins with ``python-oracledb thk``.
+See :ref:`vsessconinfo`.

 .. _libinit: